 All questions should be directed to the Management Department Subject Pool Administrator at ManSPAdmin@mccombs.utexas.edu.

 Research Paper Option

 Another way to become familiar with classical and contemporary management research is by writing a paper on research you have read.
 The primary purpose of the reading is to become acquainted with the research in its original form.
-In this way, you will have the opportunity to learn from the reading and apply how management researchers present hypotheses, methods and results in your own writing.
+You will have the opportunity to learn from the reading and apply how management researchers present hypotheses, methods and results in your own writing.

-Students may earn between zero and two extra credit points for the Research Paper Option.
-If a student receives less than two extra credit points, and if there is sufficient time before final grades are due, the student may receive the opportunity to revise the paper or write a new paper for additional points.
+You may earn between zero and two extra credit points for the Research Paper Option.
+If you receive less than two extra credit points, and if there is enough time before final grades are due, the student may receive the opportunity to revise the paper or write a new paper for additional points.

 If you choose this option, you must first select a topic from the area of management that you would like to examine.

 Next, you need to find articles from management journals.
 The paper must have at least two academic citations, and one of them should be from the top management journals (Administrative Science Quarterly, Academy of Management Journal, Academy of Management Review, Strategic Management Journal, or Organization Science).
 An easy way to locate articles is to use Business Source Premiere (an online article database available through the library website).
 Articles from magazines such as Fortune, Business Week, The Wall Street Journal, etc., are not acceptable.
 Your references MUST come from academic journals.

 - At a minimum, you should summarize the work you have read.
 You can present the material as a simple summary, or you could compare or contrast the hypotheses, methodological procedures, statistical procedures, or results.
 The following rules apply to each paper submitted to satisfy the requirement: